tjmers/Optimized-Red-Black-Binary-Search-Tree/README.md

 - Get rid of the `used` member variable from `MemoryBlock` and move it to be a member variable of `RedBlackTree`.
 This is possible since `memory_ (std::vector<MemoryBlock>)` holds the invarient that all `MemoryBlock`s before `memory_[active_block_]` are fully used and those after are completely empty.
 This would likely not impact performance very much, but could save memory if many elements are added without reserving the space.

 - Add a function `compress`, which deallocates most of the current nodes, and re-allocates them in larger chunks, resulting in a lesser `memory_.size()`.
 This function should also have asynchrous support since it would be expensive compared to the other operations ($\in \Theta(n)$).

+- Remove my invarient that nil's parent is nil.